JhuangLab/iseq/README.md

-# iseq:A convenient integreted analysis tool of NGS Variant Discovery
+# iseq

-iseq is an integrated analysis pipeline for NGS panel sequencing data.
-If you have any question about this tool, please contact us
+iseq is a integrated analysis toolkits and pipeline for NGS panel sequencing data.
+If you have any question about this tool, please contact [us](lee_jianfeng@sjtu.edu.cn).

-(lee_jianfeng@sjtu.edu.cn)
+**Python class of iseq:** ReffaFile, FastqFile, BamFile, SamFile, VcfFile, CsvFile, MpileupFile and ResultFile.

+**Processor of iseq:** preprocess, variantcaller, refinement

+**Pipeline:** panel, panel_somatic

 ## Feature